mike42/gfx-php/docs/user/formats.rst

 This library currently has limited support for transparency, and will discard any alpha channel from a PNG file when it is loaded.

+GIF
+^^^

+The GIF codec is used where the input has the ``gif`` file extension.
+Any well-formed GIF file can be read, but there are some limitations:

+- If a GIF file contains multiple images, then only the first one will be loaded
+- Information about transparency is currently not used

+A GIF image will alwasys be loaded into an isntance of :class:`IndexedRasterImage`, which makes palette information available.

 Netpbm Formats
 ^^^^^^^^^^^^^^